avisi-cloud/trojansourcedetector/README.md

 ## Configuration

 You can customize the behavior by providing a config file.
-This file is named `.trojansourcedetector.json` by default and has the the following fields:
+This file is named `.trojansourcedetector.json` by default and has the following fields:

 | Field | Description |
 |-------|-------------|